Articles of Association

 The calendar year shall be the financial year of the Company.

-The shares of the Company shall be registered in a CSD (central securities depository) register in accordance with the Financial Instruments (Accounts) Act (1998:1479).
+The shares of the Company shall be registered in a CSD (central securities depository) register in Accordance with the Swedish Central Securities Depositories and Financial Instruments (Accounts) Act (1998:1479).